Vyzion-Innovation/Inventory-Flutter-MobileApp/README.md

 3- stores - Contains store(s) for state-management of your application, to connect the reactive data of your application with the UI.
 4- ui — Contains all the ui of your project, contains sub directory for each screen.
 5- util — Contains the utilities/common functions of your application.
-6- widgets — Contains the common widgets for your applications.
+6- common — Contains the common widgets for your applications.
 For example, Button, TextField etc.
-7- routes.dart — This file contains all the routes for your application.
+7- extension — This folder contains all the validation contants and form validation for your application.
 8- main.dart - This is the starting point of the application.
 All the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
 ```